The-Programming-Foundation/x-variable/Readme.md

+## 86driver

-v86 emulates an x86-compatible CPU and hardware.
+86driver is based on v86 which emulates an x86-compatible CPU and hardware.
 Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.
 Here's a list of emulated hardware: